Skip to main content

 Chicago Husband-Killing and the New Unwritten Law is a book-length manuscript concerned with a particular defense known as the new unwritten law, which supposedly exonerated women accused of killing their husbands in Chicago at the beginning of the twentieth century.
 The point of the book is to explore the rhetoric of law and the rhetoric of history.
 Given that law and history privilege writings as evidence and as sources of authority, how can one write a history of unwritten law?

-Most of the research and writing is done, but I would like the two apprentices to:
+Most of the research and writing is done, but I would like the new apprentice to work with me and a past apprentice to:

-1) read and comment on drafts of the project to get up to speed on status of ms; reformat notes of last 3 chapters
+1) read and comment on drafts of the project to get up to speed on status of ms; reformat (put in proper and consistent bibliographic form) footnotes in completed chapters

-2) help fill holes regarding particular cases or their contexts, largely having to do with Chicago history (1867 to 1930's, especially 1920s), women's rights, women's cases, Prohibition.
-Mainly search in newspapers and secondary sources.
+2) Conduct a little bibliographic work to help fill holes regarding particular cases or their contexts, largely having to do with Chicago history (1867 to 1930's, especially 1920s) women's rights, women's cases, Prohibition.
+Also 1910s and 20s chapters involve theater and film.
+Mainly involves searching in a newspaper database (in which I have account) and secondary sources.
 Some are available as Berkeley online materials, but others require interlibrary use and access.

 Role: Specific role:

-- meet w/ me and the apprentice who began in Fall 24 (and possibly anohter research assistant) regularly (at set time) every 2 or 3 weeks (preferably in person)
+- meet w/ me and the apprentice who began last year (and possibly another research assistant) regularly (at set time) every 2 or 3 weeks (preferably in person)

 - read, comment, format drafts